NoahY/q2a-comment-ajax/README.rst

 --------
 Features
 --------
-- currently supports only basic formatting
+- currently supports only **basic editor** (don't try with markdown or wysiwyg editor, it won't work)
 - switch on and off via admin/plugins
+- option to include @username references when clicking reply, via admin/plugins

 ------------
 Installation